vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 ## Success

-> 1. "Success is walking from failure to failure with no loss of enthusiasm." - Winston Churchill
+> 1. "Success is walking from failure to failure with no loss of enthusiasm." - Winston Churchill -- **Review**
 > 1. "The best way to predict your future is to create it." - Abraham Lincoln
 > 1. "The only limit to our realization of tomorrow will be our doubts of today." - Franklin D. Roosevelt
 > 1. "You miss 100% of the shots you don’t take." - Wayne Gretzky